SparrowFabrications/sparrowfabrications.github.io/purchasing.md

 ## Where to buy?
-If you are in the UK and would like to save me the platform fees you can purchase directly from me using PayPal, please contact me first via email.
+If you are in the UK and would like to save me the platform fees you can purchase directly from me using PayPal, please contact me first via email at **info@sparrowfabrications.co.uk**.

 Alternatively you can purchase via: